 Lymphoma Epidemiology of Outcomes (LEO) Study

-The Lymphoma Epidemiology of Outcomes (LEO) Study is a multicenter, prospective cohort study to better understand current and long-term unmet health needs of people diagnosed with non-Hodgkin's lymphoma.
+The Lymphoma Epidemiology of Outcomes (LEO) Study is a multicenter, prospective cohort study designed to better understand current and long-term unmet health needs of people with non-Hodgkin lymphoma.

-Patients with a new diagnosis of non-Hodgkin's lymphoma are offered enrollment into the study.
-Once enrolled, participants complete questionnaires about their health history, lifestyle, quality of life and other factors.
+People with a new diagnosis of non-Hodgkin lymphoma are offered enrollment into the study.
+Once enrolled, they complete questionnaires about their health history, lifestyle, quality of life and other factors.

 The LEO study team abstracts clinical, pathology and treatment data from medical records.
-Participants also provide a blood sample, which is processed and stored in the LEO biorepository.
-LEO study pathologists review and classify diagnostic tumor tissue, some of which is also stored in the LEO biorepository.
-The LEO team then actively follows all participants over time to collect disease outcomes, new treatments and subsequent cancers (all validated), as well as updated medical and lifestyle data, patient-reported outcomes (including quality of life), and other factors potentially impacting survivorship.
+Study participants also provide a blood sample, which is processed and stored in a biorepository through the Biospecimen Accessioning and Processing (BAP) Core at Mayo Clinic.
+LEO study pathologists review and classify diagnostic tumor tissue, some of which also is stored in the LEO biorepository.

-Dr. Cerhan's Lymphoma Epidemiology Lab at Mayo Clinic is coordinating the study.
-The study is funded by the National Cancer Institute (U01 CA195568).
+Dr. Cerhan's lab coordinates the study.
+The study is funded by the U.S. National Cancer Institute (U01 CA195568).

 Visit the LEO Cohort website for more details.